Policies

 The CCTV is monitored centrally from the nursery office and is registered with the Information Commissioner under the terms of the Data Protection Act.
 This policy outlines the nursery’s use of CCTV and how it complies with the Act.
 The nursery complies with Information Commissioner’s Office (ICO) CCTV Code of Practice to ensure it is used responsibly.

-All authorised operators and employees with access to images are aware of the procedures that need to be followed when accessing the recorded images.
+All authorized operators and employees with access to images are aware of the procedures that need to be followed when accessing the recorded images.
 All operators are trained to understand their responsibilities under the CCTV Code of Practice.
 All employees are aware of the restrictions in relation to access to, and disclosure of, recorded images.
 A copy of this CCTV Policy will be provided on request to staff, parents and visitors to the nursery and will be made available on the website and in the policy file.

 Location of cameras